cyberchitta/openai_ex/README.md

 ## Features and Benefits

-All API endpoints and features (as of Mar 16, 2025) are supported, including:
+All API endpoints and features (as of Mar 16, 2025) are supported, including the most recent Responses API (proposed replacement for Chat Completion).
+The Containers and ContainerFiles APIs have also been added.
-- **Containers API**: Create and manage isolated environments for Code Interpreter execution
-- **Container Files API**: Upload, manage, and retrieve files within container environments
-- **Responses API**: Proposed replacement for Chat Completion with enhanced functionality
-- **Complete platform coverage**: All standard endpoints including chat, embeddings, images, audio, files, and more

 ### Battle-Tested and Production-Ready